deccs/stanford-machine-learning/README.md

 I'll obviously have to make decisions around what I'm happy to borrow and what I want to implement myself but if anybody wants to add these things, please feel free!

 Any questions, please direct to matthewsharpe3@gmail.com

+## To-do

+Would love to add real time graph updates to show the cost function varying with time along with the changing straight line guesses.
+Rumour has it that matplotlib is the way but I obviously haven't done that yet.